Track Record as TOGAF® Instructor

 Testimonials from attendees regarding Doug Rinker’s performance as their TOGAF® 9 instructor can be viewed on our Testimonials page.
 Also see “Recommendations” from attendees and colleagues on Doug’s LinkedIn Profile (LinkedIn login is required to fully view “Recommendations”).

-NOTE: View all on our testimonials page.
-See important information about the testimonials shown.
-These testimonials address Doug's performance, and are from attendees of courses taught by him, where content and duration was similar to our current course; includes courses provided by other TOGAF training companies that used Doug as their instructor.
+NOTE: See all testimonials on our Testimonials page, along with other important information about testimonial sources.
+All testimonials address Doug's performance, and are from attendees of courses taught by him, where content and duration was similar or identical to our current 4-day cert prep course.

 Here are a few excerpts: